Equal Employment Opportunity (EEO)

 State ADA Coordinator.
 For information on filing a complaint through the grievance process please visit our Grievances

 page for more information.

 The Governor's EEO Conference is the main opportunity for continuing education for EEO and HR professionals in state government.
 Workshop topics include issues concerning equal employment opportunity, diversity, affirmative action, employee relations, leadership development and HR best practices.
 Additionally, the Personnel Cabinet recognizes an individual (or individuals) who has made a significant contribution in the area of equal opportunity with the

 Charles W. Anderson Laureate Award.

-Information about the 2017 Conference date and location is coming soon.
+The 2017 Governor's EEO Conference will be held on Wednesday, November 8, 2017.
+Additional details are coming soon.
 For more information, feel free to contact the Office of Diversity, Equality, and Training at 502.564.8000.